 The Experiential Learning Fellowships in Anthropology* provides Anthropology undergraduate majors with the opportunity to have a meaningful experience in another culture, with the specific goal of enhancing their understanding of cultural, economic, political and social diversity.

 Eligibility: Only Anthropology majors who have an overall GPA of at least 3.0, have obtained at least sophomore status, and who have completed a minimum of 12 credits in anthropology, including ANTH 102 (Being Human: An Introduction to Social and Cultural Anthropology) are eligible to apply for these funds.

 Project Eligibility: The fellowship is available to students with an interest in a project related in some way to business activities.
 These funds can be used to support a Senior Capstone project.
 They may also be used to support an experience or project conducted in conjunction with Junior Year Abroad.
 The expenses associated with experiences such as attending field schools and conferences are not eligible.

-Application Procedure: Identify an Anthropology faculty sponsor and submit the attached application to Professor Lawrence Greksa, 236 Mather Memorial.
+Application Procedure: Identify an Anthropology faculty sponsor and submit the application to Professor Janet McGrath, 211 Mather Memorial.
 Electronic proposals to firstname.lastname@example.org are preferred but not required.
-The Anthropology faculty will evaluate the submitted proposals and select the proposal to be funded.
-[If you are proposing a project involving human subjects, you will need to obtain approval from the university’s Institutional Review Board (IRB).
-Funds will not be released until such approval has been obtained.
-You will work with your faculty sponsor to obtain IRB approval.]
+You may need to obtain approval from the university’s Institutional Review Board (IRB).
+If so, work with your faculty sponsor to obtain IRB approval.]